 In time, I believe I will look back at my family’s story as the starting point for something that—against all odds—turned out to be very positive indeed.
 Because in the end, it is a story of HOPE.
 My six siblings and I—all of us now in loving homes completely unlike what we knew as children—are living proof that the cycle of domestic can be broken.

-While this is my personal DV-TBI/CTE healing journey, it is one shared by children, women, men and families and, for some, the family pet, impacted by this horrific issue everywhere.
+While this is my personal DV-TBI/CTE healing journey, it is one shared by children, youth, women, men and families and, for some, the family pet, impacted by this horrific issue everywhere.
 And yes, although my family story has shaped me, it does not and will never define me.
 We are not what happened to us, we are what we chose to become.

 I invite you to join Pánfila Domestic Violence HOPE Foundation’s call to action by being part of our bold plan aimed at ending domestic violence together.